EvelynLinn/Data-Science-Portfolio/Project-2-DataEngineering/README.md

 import pickle

 ### Files Explained
-The files for this project are structured as follows:
+The files for this project are structured as follows within the folder Disaster-pipelines:
 In the data processing step:
 - ETL Pipeline Preparation.ipynb
 - process_data.py